2016-2017 Undergraduate & Graduate Catalog

 M.S. in computer information systems; M.S. in medical and bioinformatics.
 B.S. in computer science; B.S. in information systems; Minors offered: computer engineering, computer science, computer science (6-12 Secondary teacher certification), health care information systems, information security systems, information systems, and information technology.

 The Master of Science degree in computer information systems is offered in the School of Computing and Information Systems.
-It provides a solid foundation and certification in computer information systems for working professionals and those with prior experience in computer science and information systems.
+It provides a solid foundation in computer information systems for working professionals and those with prior experience in computer science and information systems.

 School of CIS Mission